Lakshmi-Priya/RemindMeAt---Android-Reminder-App/README.md

+Work Started on 15 August, 2015. <br>

 This is an App where you log your important works and it will remind you at the set time and date via a notification.
 This app uses Material Design components.
-Work is still going on.
-The app is almost 50 percent complete. <br>
+Work is still going on. <em></em> <br>
 <br><br>
 <b>Pending Work</b><br>
 1. Have to write code for notification.<br>